google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 The sound parameter allows you to define a sound to play when the notification is received.

-Sadly, at the time of writing no browser has support for this option.
+At the time of writing no browser has support for this option.

         const title = 'Sound Notification';
         const options = {